 We’re all familiar with the idea that dogs only see in black and white, but what about cats?
 Cats are apex predators, so it would only make sense that they’d have a fantastic sense of eyesight.
 We know that cats can see in low light environments, so it seems like they’d be able to see some colors to help them differentiate between objects in that type of environment.
 If you’ve ever wondered if cats can see color, and if they can, what colors cats can see?
+The short answer is, yes, cats are capable of seeing colors, but their color vision is different from that of humans.
+Keep reading as we explain what they can see in more detail below

 Do Cats See Color?